fotonauts/fwissr/README.md

 { "key": "i5qw64816c", "code": "448e4wef161" }
 ```

-the settings can be accessed like that:
+the settings can be accessed that way:

 ```ruby
 require 'fwissr'